Orange, former executives to stand trial over staff suicides

 Blamed on workplace stress, the suicides continued in 2010, taking the lives of five workers in 10 days in one particularly difficult period.

-A 2010 report by labour inspectors said management used “pathogenic” restructuring methods such as forcing people into new jobs and giving unattainable performance objectives.
+A 2010 report by labor inspectors said management used “pathogenic” restructuring methods such as forcing people into new jobs and giving unattainable performance objectives.

 Lombard, who denied any wrongdoing during an investigation of the suicides, stepped down as CEO of Orange in early 2010 amid criticism of his handling of the crisis.